frnsys/half_earth/readme.md

 ## Building & Deploying

-- Cross-platform builds are handled by Github Actions (using a `workflow_dispatch, i.e. manual trigger).
+- Cross-platform builds are handled by Github Actions (using a `workflow_dispatch`, i.e. manual trigger).
 - The web version of the game is built using `just build-web` and is hosted as a static site.

 ---